-369 See Coastal Plains Dev.
+- 390 See Coastal Plains Dev.
 Corp. v.
 Micrea, Inc., 572 S.W.2d 285, 287-88 (Tex.
-1978).

-370 TRPA § 2.03(c); TBOC § 152.052(c).

-See, e.g., Tompkins v.
+1978). - 391 TRPA § 2.03(c); TBOC § 152.052(c). - 392 See, e.g., Tompkins v.
 Comm'r, 97 F.2d 396 (4th Cir.
 1938); United States v.
 U.S. Nat'l Bank of Portland, Or., 239 F.2d 475, 475-80 (9th Cir.
-1956).

-372 I.R.C. § 7701(a)(2) (2006).
+1956). - 393 I.R.C. § 7701(a)(2) (2006).

+394 I.R.C. § 721(a) (1997).
+But see Treas.
+Reg. § 1.707-3 (2003) (discussing disguised sales).

-- 3. Contributions of Appreciated Property.
-As a general rule, a transfer of appreciated property in exchange for an interest in a general partnership will not result in any gain or loss being recognized by the transferor, the partnership or any of the other partners of the partnership.373 The tax basis of the transferor in his partnership interest and of the partnership in the transferred property is the basis the transferor had in the transferred property at the time of the transfer.374 Under certain circumstances, a partner's contribution of property may result in a net reduction in liability to that partner in excess of the partner's tax basis in the contributed property.
+the transfer.395 Under certain circumstances, a partner's contribution of property may result in a net reduction in liability to that partner in excess of the partner's tax basis in the contributed property.
 In such a situation, the partner will recognize a gain to the extent of such excess.
-In addition, certain contributions can be treated as "disguised sales" of all or a portion of the contributed property by the partner to the partnership if the partner receives cash or other property (in addition to a partnership interest) in connection with the transfer. - 4.
-Texas Entity Taxes.
-A general partnership was not obligated to pay Texas franchise taxes before January 1, 2007.
-375
+In addition, certain contributions can be treated as "disguised sales" of all or a portion of the contributed property by the partner to the partnership if the partner receives cash or other property (in addition to a partnership interest) in connection with the transfer.

+4. Texas Entity Taxes.
+A general partnership was not obligated to pay Texas franchise taxes before January 1, 2007.396

-The Margin Tax is not applicable to a general partnership (other than an LLP) if all of its partners are individuals.
-The Margin Tax is imposed on a general partnership which has a business entity as a partner.
-377
+The Margin Tax is not applicable to a general partnership (other than an LLP) if all of its partners are individuals.397 The Margin Tax is imposed on a general partnership which has a business entity as a partner.398

-- 5. Self-Employment Tax.
-Partners of a general partnership generally will be subject to self-employment tax on their share of the net earnings of trade or business income of the partnership and any guaranteed payments for personal services.378 - C. Owner Liability Issues.
+5. Self-Employment Tax.
+Partners of a general partnership generally will be subject to self-employment tax on their share of the net earnings of trade or business income of the partnership and any guaranteed payments for personal services.399

+C. Owner Liability Issues.
 Under Tex.
-GP Stats.,379 and typically under common law, a general partnership as an entity is liable for loss or injury to a person, as well as for a penalty caused by or incurred as a result of a wrongful act or omission of any of its partners acting either in the ordinary course of the business of the partnership or with authority of the partnership.
-Generally, except as provided for an LLP (which is hereinafter discussed), all partners of a general partnership are jointly and severally liable for all debts and obligations of the partnership unless otherwise agreed by a claimant or otherwise provided by law.
-Provisions in a partnership agreement that serve to allocate liability among the partners are generally ineffective against third-party creditors.
-A partner who is, however, forced to pay
+GP Stats.,400 and typically under common law, a general partnership as an entity is liable for loss or injury to a person, as well as for a penalty caused by or incurred as a result of a wrongful act or omission of any of its partners acting either in the ordinary course of the business of the partnership or with authority of the partnership.
+Generally, except as provided for an LLP (which is hereinafter discussed), all partners of a general partnership are jointly and severally liable for all debts and obligations of the partnership unless otherwise agreed by a claimant or otherwise provided by law.401 Provisions in a partnership agreement that serve to allocate liability among the partners are generally ineffective against third-party creditors.402 A partner who is, however, forced to pay more than his allocable share of a particular liability should have a right of contribution under Tex.
+GP Stats. from the partnership or the other partners who did not pay their allocable share.